-If getting into cold water doesn’t float your boat, then get up onto high ground.
+If getting into cold water doesn’t float your boat, then take a hike and get up onto high ground.
 The temperature is usually lower, the breeze cooler and the views much better than in the valleys.
 Sure, it might take a lot of hard work and sweat to get to the top, but worth it once you’re there.

 28Get active at the coolest times of the day

-As soon as the sun hitsyour tent in the morning you’ll need to get up and out ASAP.
-Instead, rise early before the sun to ensure you avoid that horrible heat panic as your alarm clock, and you’ll be able to enjoy the wilderness at the coolest and calmest time of the day.
+As soon as the sun hits your tent in the morning you’ll need to get up and out ASAP.
+If you rise early before the sun, however, you’ll avoid that horrible heat panic as your alarm clock.
+You’ll also be able to enjoy the wilderness at the coolest and calmest time of the day.
 You can always take a siesta in your hammock later in the afternoon if you need to catch up on sleep.
 That way you’ll have plenty of energy to get exploring again at sunset.

 Heat exhaustion and heat stroke – know the signs

 The above tips will help you stay cool even in the hottest conditions and are key to preventing heat exhaustion and heat stroke.
 But sometimes things don’t always go to plan so if you do decide to head out camping in super hot conditions it’s really important that you are able to recognise the signs of heat exhaustion and heat stroke early.
 Things to look out for include:

 - tiredness and weakness

 - a headache